+Not the first, but the seventh day.
 A few facts now, to show what those have to acknowledge who keep the first day.
-In The Encyclopedia of Religious Knowledge, we read:
+In the Encyclopedia of Religious Knowledge, Article: "Sabbath"-we read,

-Sabbath: the Sabbath was appointed at the creation of the

-world, and sanctified, or set apart for holy purposes, "for man," for all men, and therefore for Christians; since there was never any repeal of the original institution.
+The Sabbath was appointed at the creation of the world, and sanctified, or set a part for holy purposes, "for man," for all men, and therefore for Christians; since there was never any repeal of the original institution.
 To this we add, that if the moral law be the law of Christians, then is the Sabbath as explicitly enjoined upon them as upon the Jews.
-But that the moral law is our law, as well as the law of the Jews, all but Antinomians must acknowledge; and few, we suppose, will be inclined to run into the fearful mazes of that error, in order to support lax notions as to the obligation of the Sabbath.
-Into which, however, they must be plunged, if they deny the law of the Ten Commandments to be binding.
+But that the moral law is our law, as well as the law of the Jews, all but Antinomians must acknowledge; and few, we suppose, will be inclined to run into the fearful mazes of that error, in order to support lax notions as to the obligation of the Sabbath; into which, however, they must be plunged, if they deny the law of the decalogue to be binding."

-In the Address to the "Lord's day Convention," held in Baltimore in 1844, of which John Quincy Adams was President, we find this remark in recommending the observance of the Christian Sabbath:
+In the Address to the "Lord's Day Convention," held in Baltimore in 1844,-of which John Quincy Adams was President,- we find this remark in recommending the observance of the Christian Sabbath:

-"It is the law of God, co-equal with creation.
-It is one of the selected few of the Ten Commandments, that brief but comprehensive expression of His will."
+It is a law of God, coeval with creation.
+It is one of the selected few of the ten commandments, that brief but comprehensive expression of His will.